AequilibraE/aequilibrae/docs/source/modeling_with_aequilibrae/project_database/network.rst

 change are also discussed, and all the points where alternative behavior is conceivable are also explored.

-.. _net_section.1.1.1:
+.. _net_creating_nodes:

 Creating a node
 ```````````````

 There are only three situations when a node is to be created:

 - Placement of a link extremity (new or moved) at a position where no node
   already exists

-- Spliting a link in the middle
+- Splitting a link in the middle

 - Creation of a centroid for later connection to the network

-In both cases a unique node ID needs to be generated for the new node, and all
+In all cases a unique node ID needs to be generated for the new node, and all
-other node fields should be empty
+other node fields should be empty.

 An alternative behavior would be to allow the user to create nodes with no
 attached links.
 Although this would not result in inconsistent networks for
 traffic and transit assignments, this behavior would not be considered valid.
-All other edits that result in the creation of un-connected nodes or that result
+All other edits that result in the creation of unconnected nodes or that result
 in such case should result in an error that prevents such operation

 Behavior regarding the fields regarding modes and link types is discussed in
 their respective table descriptions

-.. _net_section.1.1.2:
+.. _net_deleting_nodes:

 Deleting a node
 ```````````````

 Deleting a node is only allowed in two situations:

 - No link is connected to such node (in this case, the deletion of the node should be handled automatically when no link is left connected to such node)

 - When only two links are connected to such node.
 In this case, those two links will be merged, and a standard operation for computing the value of each field will be applied.

 For simplicity, the operations are: Weighted average for all numeric fields, copying the fields from the longest link for all non-numeric fields.
 Length is